DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 How do I apply for a commercial driver license?

-To receive a Nebraska CDL, you must be at least 18 years of age.
+To receive a Nebraska CDL, you must be at least 18 years old.
 To receive a license valid for interstate travel, you must be at least 21 years old.
 In addition, you must complete a vision screening, knowledge test, and driving skills exam.

 To learn more about applying for your commercial driver license, please see Applying for a New CDL.